Losing Sleep Over a Negative review? Part One

 In 2016, Evolving Media wrote an article for Kitchen’s On Wheels Canada to address the issue of negative reviews written by unscrupulous people on Social Media.
-We addressed the issue of fake news and the #METOO movement and how it affects business.
-Now we’re 2019, and we decided to discuss this topic once again, with part two of our conversation.
+We discussed the issue of fake news and the #METOO movement and how it affects businesses today.
+In 2019, we updated and published another article and two additional articles on the same relevant topic.
+We’re 2024, and not much has changed.
+Social media is a forever toxic environment, which is not to say that there is not some good.

 In the age of social media, where everyone wants and needs to be heard, looking for their 15 minutes of fame.
 It can be difficult to weed out factual news articles, even more, difficult to determine if the review you just read, is legitimate.